 A super simple casserole made with refrigerated biscuits, eggs, cheese, and bacon.
 Christmas Morning Casserole is perfect for long lazy mornings with family and friends.

 It is not a holiday in our house without a breakfast casserole.
-It’s like an unwritten rule that a savory hot breakfast that can be dipped out with a spoon must be served.
-We love cinnamon rolls and doughnuts and fresh fruits.
+It’s like an unwritten rule that a savory hot breakfast that can be dipped out with a huge serving spoon must be on the table.

 But if there is a breakfast casserole you can be assured that everyone will go for that first.
 And for all the variations — the hash browned layers or the custardy stratas —